irfankhan552/container-networking-ansible/README.md

 ansible-playbook -i localhost playbook.yml --tags=cluster
 ```
 - That should have generated cluster.status1 (unless you changed the cluster_job variable in all.yml), an Ansible inventory file.
 Check it out.
-- If you ever want to tear down this cluster, then you can run
+- Later if/when you want to tear down this cluster, then you can run this... and afterward remove the inventory.cluster1 and cluster.status1 files.
 ```
 ansible-playbook -i cluster.status1 clean.yml
 ```